CaoAssignments/cse199-wi21-justinyaodu/concepts.md

 ### greedy

-A simple and intuitive algorithm that finds the optimal solution.
+Using a simple and intuitive algorithm to find the optimal solution.

-### recursion

-Using recursive functions.

 ### sorting